 Plan for new, quicker London-Sheffield train service unveiled

-Transport company FirstGroup announced its plan to operate two daily return trips from London King’s Cross to the South Yorkshire city.
+Transport company FirstGroup announced its plan to operate two daily return trips from London King’s Cross to the Yorkshire city

-A new, faster train service between London and Sheffield could be launched in the second half of next year.
+A new, faster train service between London and Sheffield could be launched in the second half of 2025.

 Transport company FirstGroup announced its plan to operate two daily return trips from London King’s Cross to the South Yorkshire city via Retford, Worksop and Woodhouse as part of its Hull Trains business.